Picovoice/picovoice/README.md

 } catch (PicovoiceException e) { }
 ```

-`handle` is an instance of Picovoice runtime engine that detects utterances of wake phrase defined in the file located at
+`handle` is an instance of the Picovoice runtime engine that detects utterances of wake phrase defined in the file located at
 `keywordPath`.
-Upon detection of wake word it starts inferring user's intent from the follow-on voice command within
+Upon detection of wake word it starts inferring the user's intent from the follow-on voice command within
 the context defined by the file located at `contextPath`. `keywordPath` is the absolute path to
-[Porcupine wake word engine](https://github.com/Picovoice/porcupine) keyword file (with `.ppn` suffix).
+[Porcupine wake word engine](https://github.com/Picovoice/porcupine) keyword file (with `.ppn` extension).
 `contextPath` is the absolute path to [Rhino Speech-to-Intent engine](https://github.com/Picovoice/rhino) context file
-(with `.rhn` suffix). `wakeWordCallback` is invoked upon the detection of wake phrase and `inferenceCallback` is
+(with `.rhn` extension). `wakeWordCallback` is invoked upon the detection of wake phrase and `inferenceCallback` is
 invoked upon completion of follow-on voice command inference.

-When instantiated, valid sample rate can be obtained via `handle.getSampleRate()`.
-Expected number of audio samples per
+When instantiated, the required sample rate can be obtained via `handle.getSampleRate()`.
+The expected number of audio samples per
 frame is `handle.getFrameLength()`.
-The engine accepts 16-bit linearly-encoded PCM and operates on single-channel audio.
+The Picovoice engine accepts 16-bit linearly-encoded PCM and operates on single-channel audio.

 ```java
 short[] getNextAudioFrame()